igrishaev/lambda/README.md

 ### Compile It

 Once you have the code, compile it with GraalVM and Native image.
 The `Makefile` of this repository has all the targets you need.
-You can borrow it with the slight changes.
+You can borrow it with slight changes.
 Here are the basic definitions:

 ```make
 NI_TAG = ghcr.io/graalvm/native-image:22.2.0